QNguyen-hub/WorkDayTracker/README.md

 The toughest part is how to iterate throught the time block in the html file.

 I went with each individual block instead to get the correct color to appear in the text block

+currently I am running into how getting each one to save to localstorage.